 Student Name Grade Level

 Address

-Last Attendance Date Withdrawal Date
+Last Attendance DateWitho drawal Date

 Reason(s) for Withdrawal

 New School (if known)

 New Home Address

 Parent/Guardian Signature

-IMPORTANT: MUST BE COMPLETED AT TIME OF WITHDRAWAL
+IMPORTANT: MUST BE COMPLETED AT TIME E OF WITHDRAWAL

-STUDENT RECORDS WILL BE FORWAI RDED UPON REQUEST TO THE NEW SCHOOL.
+STUDENT RECORDS WILL BE FORWARDED UPON REQUEST TO THE NEW SCHOOL.

-thdrawal until all books have been returned
+Note: School Office will not initial withdrawa and/or fines paid.

-Initialed by Date
+Initialed byD Date